Marketa Vondrousova vs. Anhelina Kalinina: Prediction and Match Betting Odds | China Open

 Marketa Vondrousova vs. Anhelina Kalinina Trends and Insights

-- Vondrousova is coming off a defeat at the hands of No. 17-ranked Madison Keys, 1-6, 4-6, in the quarterfinals at the US Open.
+- In her last tournament, the US Open, Vondrousova was eliminated by No. 17-ranked Madison Keys, 1-6, 4-6, in the quarterfinals.

-- In her most recent match in the Round of 16 of the WTA Tokyo, Japan Women Singles 2023, Kalinina went down 4-6, 3-6 against Caroline Garcia.
+- In her most recent match in the Round of 16 of the WTA Tokyo, Japan Women Singles 2023, Kalinina was defeated 4-6, 3-6 versus Caroline Garcia.

-- Vondrousova has played 20.3 games per match in her 48 matches over the past year (across all court surfaces).
+- Through 48 matches over the past year (across all court surfaces), Vondrousova has played 20.3 games per match and won 58.7% of them.

-- Through 28 matches over the past year on hard courts, Vondrousova has played 19.8 games per match and won 58.4% of them.
+- On hard courts, Vondrousova has played 28 matches over the past year, totaling 19.8 games per match while winning 58.4% of games.

-- In the past year, Kalinina has competed in 47 total matches (across all court types), winning 49.9% of the games.
+- In the past 12 months, Kalinina has played 47 total matches (across all court surfaces), winning 49.9% of the games.
 She averages 21.6 games per match and 9.8 games per set.

-- On hard courts, Kalinina has played 31 matches and averaged 21.5 games per match and 9.8 games per set.
+- In 31 matches on hard courts in the past 12 months, Kalinina has averaged 21.5 games per match and 9.8 games per set, winning 50.2% of those games.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.